rpeszek/my-blogs/posts/2022-03-13-ts-types-part6.md

 ### A walk in the park

 Types can guide the process of writing code.
 I can write code by 'following the types' if the API gives me well designed types to follow.
-The analogy is following a path on a walk in the park.
+The analogy is following a path in the park.

 We have seen examples of this in [_add_blank_target Part 2](2021-12-24-ts-types-part2.html) where I twisted _office.js_ arm to get the types right and was able to type predicate myself to a much faster to write and safer code.